mattblackwell/Gov-50/chapter2.md

 key: bfa582b1b6
 ```

 What if we wanted to create a new vector that depends on whether a statement is true or false?
 For example, suppose you wanted to create an indicator variable for whether or not a specific resume had the name "Carrie."
-From, the last few examples, you know that `resume$name == "Carrie"` will give you a vector of `TRUE` and `FALSE` values based on whether or not the name for that unit is "Carrie."
+From, the last few examples, you know that `resume$firstname == "Carrie"` will give you a vector of `TRUE` and `FALSE` values based on whether or not the name for that unit is "Carrie."
 We can then use this to get create a new variable using the `ifelse(X, Y, Z)` command.
 This command takes a logical vector as `X` and returns a new vector of the same length as `X` that has the value `Y` if that value in `X` is TRUE and `Z` if that value in `X` is FALSE.

 `@instructions`
-- Use the `ifelse` function to create a new variable called `carrie` that is 1 if the resume name is `"Carrie"` and 0 otherwise.
+- Use the `ifelse` function to create a new variable called `carrie` that is 1 if the resume name (`firstname`) is `"Carrie"` and 0 otherwise.
 - Print the first six lines of `resume` using the `head` function to see the new variable.

 `@hint`